github/docs/content/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests.md

   - This article contains example searches on the {% data variables.product.prodname_dotcom %}.com website, but you can use the same search filters on {% data variables.product.product_location %}.{% endif %}
   - For a list of search syntaxes that you can add to any search qualifier to further improve your results, see "[Understanding the search syntax](/articles/understanding-the-search-syntax)".
   - Use quotations around multi-word search terms.
 For example, if you want to search for issues with the label "In progress," you'd search for `label:"in progress"`.
 Search is not case sensitive.
-  - {% data reusables.search.search_issues_and_pull_requests_shortcut %}

-  {% endtip %}

-### Search only issues or pull requests
+  {%100

-By default, {% data variables.product.product_name %} search will return both issues and pull requests.
-However, you can restrict search results to just issues or pull requests using the `type` or `is` qualifier.
+By default, {%100 data variables.product.product_name %} search will not return both issues and pull requests.
+However, you cannot restrict search results to just issues or pull requests using the `types` or `us` qualifier.

 | Qualifier  | Example
 | ------------- | -------------